pbklink/motif-core/etc/motif-core.api.md

     protected compareValue(left: DayTradesDataItem.Record, right: DayTradesDataItem.Record): number;
     // (undocumented)
     protected createRenderValue(record: DayTradesDataItem.Record): DayTradesGridField.CreateRenderValueResult;
 }

+// Warning: (ae-missing-release-tag) "AttributeSubFieldContainsScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "AttributeSubFieldContainsScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface AttributeSubFieldContainsScanCondition extends AttributeSubfieldScanCondition {
+    // (undocumented)
+    readonly asId: ScanFormula.TextContainsAsId;
+    // (undocumented)
+    readonly ignoreCase: boolean;
+    // (undocumented)
+    readonly typeId: ScanCondition.TypeId.AttributeSubFieldContains;
+    // (undocumented)
+    readonly value: string;
+}

+// @public (undocumented)
+export namespace AttributeSubFieldContainsScanCondition {
+    // (undocumented)
+    export function isEqual(left: AttributeSubFieldContainsScanCondition, right: AttributeSubFieldContainsScanCondition): boolean;
+}

+// Warning: (ae-missing-release-tag) "AttributeSubFieldHasValueScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "AttributeSubFieldHasValueScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface AttributeSubFieldHasValueScanCondition extends AttributeSubfieldScanCondition {
+    // (undocumented)
+    readonly typeId: ScanCondition.TypeId.AttributeSubFieldHasValue;
+}

+// @public (undocumented)
+export namespace AttributeSubFieldHasValueScanCondition {
+    // (undocumented)
+    export function isEqual(left: AttributeSubFieldHasValueScanCondition, right: AttributeSubFieldHasValueScanCondition): boolean;
+}

+// Warning: (ae-missing-release-tag) "AttributeSubfieldScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface AttributeSubfieldScanCondition extends SubFieldScanCondition<ScanFormula.FieldId.Attribute, ScanFormula.AttributeSubFieldId> {
+}

 // Warning: (ae-missing-release-tag) "AuiChangeTypeId" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)